Working Papers

 Decomposition of CPI sensitivity to exchange rate fluctuations.

-Aggregation and the Estimation of Quality Change: Application to the US Import Prices (joint with Danial Lashkari) - Reject and Resubmit at QJE
+Aggregation and the Estimation of Quality Change: Application to the US Import Prices (joint with Danial Lashkari) - Conditionally Accepted at QJE

 Lack of detailed data on product characteristics and quality change poses a challenge for the accurate aggregation of changes in the real volumes of consumption, production, and trade flows.
 To tackle this problem, we propose a method that allows us to identify demand and infer unobserved quality change using data only on prices and market shares, without the need for external cost shock instruments or strong assumptions on the covariance between supply and demand shocks.
 We also characterize the contribution of changes in quality, price, and variety entry/exit to the aggregate price index for general invertible demand systems, generalizing the standard results derived in the CES case.
 We apply our strategy to compute the US import price index based on the Kimball demand, allowing for heterogeneity in substitutability across products.
 We find that quality change on average lowers the inflation in import prices by around 0.7% annually.
 To further validate our approach, we show that it estimates price elasticities and quality changes similar to those found by the standard mixed logit (BLP) demand in data on the US auto market, without relying on the information on product characteristics and price instruments.